 Supervisors will work with employees to verify if their work can be done remotely.
-If the employee is provided the opportunity to telework and declines to do so, the employee must use their own accrued leave.
+If the employee is provided the opportunity to telework and declines to do so, the employee must use their own accrued leave or leave without pay.

 Request to telework by completing the applicable telework form and submitting to HR.
 Review the teleworking policy and procedure for more details.